 We found 6 providers with an interest in gastrointestinal problems and who accept First Health near Shenandoah, TX.

 Dr. Venodhar Julapalli is an adult gastroenterologist.
-Patient ratings for Dr. Julapalli average 5.0 stars out of 5.
-Dr. Julapalli's areas of clinical interest consist of esophageal dilation, pancreatitis, and colon problems.
-He is professionally affiliated with Houston Northwest Medical Center.
-He is an in-network provider for Blue Cross/Blue Shield, Coventry, and CIGNA Plans, as well as other insurance carriers.
-He studied medicine at Baylor College of Medicine.
-Dr. Julapalli's medical residency was performed at a hospital affiliated with Baylor College of Medicine.
-Dr. Julapalli is conversant in Telugu.
+He has received a 5.0 out of 5 star rating by his patients.
+His areas of expertise consist of esophageal dilation, pancreatitis, and colon problems.
+Dr. Julapalli is professionally affiliated with Houston Northwest Medical Center.
+Blue Cross/Blue Shield, Coventry, and CIGNA Plans are among the insurance carriers that Dr. Julapalli takes.
+He attended Baylor College of Medicine for medical school and subsequently trained at a hospital affiliated with Baylor College of Medicine for residency.
+He speaks Telugu.

 Relevant Interests: , gastrointestinal problems (digestive disorders), colon problems, irritable bowel syndrome (IBS)